sagargoswami2001/Credit-Card-Validator/README.md

-# Credit-Card-Validator
+# Credit Card Validator
-This is a Console Program for Validating Credit Cards Using the Luhn Algorithm.
+- This is a Console Program for Validating Credit Cards Using the Luhn Algorithm.